All Products

 ERROR 0A000: ALGORITHM=INPLACE is not supported.
 Reason: Cannot change column type INPLACE.
 Try ALGORITHM=COPY.

-Permits concurrent DML
+Allows concurrent DML

 Rebuilds table

-Modifies metadata only
+Modifies only metadata

 Supports parallel DDL